 – Kwon Mi-kyung, Former Head, Korean film business.

 Studio N worked with several media companies to produce and develop films based on the intellectual property of popular webtoons.
 These short comic films and series are one of the major sources of revenue for the publisher.
 By the end of 2018, consumers’ behavior shifted towards Connected TVs (Hulu, Amazon Prime, Roku, etc.).

 Looking at the current trends, Webtoons tried to evolve with time and started distributing content over Netflix and CTV media channels.

 “Naver Webtoon plans to increase its foothold in the global market, including Korea, North America, Europe and Asia.”

 – JunKoo Kim, CEO and Founder, Webtoons (Src)

-For Webtoons, the majority of revenue comes from merchandising products and digital advertising.
+For Webtoons, most revenue comes from merchandising products and digital advertising.
 The publisher has been saying NO to programmatic advertising for some time.
 However, the publisher started with header bidding in 2019 when he saw the benefits of the technology

-In a month, the publisher partnered with some of the top supply-side platforms including AppNexus, Rubicon, TripleLift, and OpenX, and set-up header bidding on its site.
-Unlike many publishers who display ads on several pages, Webtoons shows a single ad on one page at one time.
-Another instance where a publisher could’ve made millions by just adding an addition unit — but didn’t.
+In a month, the publisher partnered with some of the top supply-side platforms, including AppNexus, Rubicon, TripleLift, and OpenX, and set up header bidding on its site.
+Unlike many publishers who display ads on several pages, Webtoons shows a single ad on one page simultaneously.
+Another instance where a publisher could’ve made millions by adding units — but didn’t.
 Why?
 To Webtoon, user experience matters more.

 “Naver Webtoon is a unique platform where artists can cross national boundaries to connect with readers and business partners.
 We are going to turn Naver Webtoon into a global entertainment company like Disney.”